uvic-virtual/handbook/constitution.md

 The club shall be known as UVic Virtual
 ## Article 2: Purpose
 The purpose of the club is to:
-* Facilitate Uvic students' access to VR technology at UVic
+* Facilitate UVic students' access to VR technology at UVic
 * Support a peer learning environment dedicated to learning to develop 3d virtual worlds
 ## Article 3: Dissolution
 UVic Virtual may be dissolved by a two-thirds (2/3) vote at a quorate